 Since then Reading Emergency Unit has grown tremendously.
 In November 1990, REU began operations in the City of Hillsdale, March 1991, in the City of Litchfield, and in September 1994, began operating an ambulance from the Somerset Township Fire Station.

 EMS Training has changed dramatically, along with the advances in emergency medicine.
 CPR is still required, although now ambulance personnel must have an EMS license to operate.
-To do this they must successfully complete EMS training programs, and pass state written and practical examinations before they have a license to operate on an ambulance.
+To do this they must successfully complete EMS education programs, and pass state written and practical examinations before they have a license to operate on an ambulance.

-Training can last anywhere from 6 months to 2 years.
+Education can last anywhere from 6 months to 2 years.